opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ## Using the integration

 Once the file storage is added and enabled for projects, your users are able to take full advantage of the integration between Nextcloud and OpenProject.
-For more information on how to link Nextcloud files to work packages in OpenProject and access linked work packages in Nextcloud, please refer to [Using the Nextcloud integration](../../../user-guide/nextcloud-integration/).
+For more information on how to link Nextcloud files to work packages in OpenProject and access linked work packages in Nextcloud, please refer to the [Nextcloud integration guide](../../../user-guide/nextcloud-integration/).